Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Challenges in sampling multimodal and extended-mode distributions

-In field theory, expectation values of physical observables are obtained by evaluating path integrals over configuration space.
-By discretizing quantum field theories on a lattice in Euclidean spacetime, one can evaluate path integrals nonperturbatively.
+In field theory, expectation values of physical observables are obtained by evaluating path integrals over (field) configuration space.
+By discretizing the QFT onto a lattice in Euclidean spacetime, one can evaluate path integrals nonperturbatively.
 The expectation value of an observable $\mathcal{O}$ can be expressed as:

 where $\int d\phi$ denotes the path integral over the space of field configurations $\phi$ and $S_E$ is the Euclidean action.
-With the field degrees of freedom discretized on a lattice, this integral is finite but very high-dimensional, and can be recast as an expectation value $\vev{\mathcal{O}}_p$ with respect to the distribution $p(\phi) = e^{-S_E(\phi)}/Z$, as long as $S_E$ is real.
-The path integral of Eqn.~\eqref{eqn:path-integral-vev} can then be approximated in a systematically improvable way by computing stochastic estimators of observable expectation values
+With the field degrees of freedom discretized on a lattice, this integral is finite but very high-dimensional.
+However, it can be recast as an expectation value $\vev{\mathcal{O}}_p$ with respect to the distribution $p(\phi) = e^{-S_E(\phi)}/Z$, as long as $S_E$ is real.
+The path integral of Eq.~\eqref{eqn:path-integral-vev} can then be approximated in a systematically improvable way by computing stochastic estimators of observable expectation values

 over $N$ samples of field configurations $\phi_i \sim p$ (i.e. drawn from the distribution $p$).